tremor-rs/tremor-www-docs/docs/workshop/examples/11_influx/README.md

 This example demonstrates using Tremor as a proxy and aggregator for InfluxDB data.
 As such it coveres three topics.
 Ingesting and decoding influx data is the first part.
 Then grouping this data and aggregating over it.

-The demo starts up a [local Capacitor instance](http://localhost:8888).
+The demo starts up a [local Chronograf](http://localhost:8888).
 This allows browsing the data stored in influxdb.
-When first connecting you'll be asked to specify the database to use, please change the \*8Connection URL\*\* to `ihttp://influxdb:8086`.
+When first connecting you'll be asked to specify the database to use, please change the \*\*Connection URL\*\* to `http://influxdb:8086`.
 For all other questions select `Skip` as we do not need to configure those.

-Once in capacitor look at the `tremor` database to see the metrics and rollups.
+Once in Chronograf, look at the `tremor` database to see the metrics and rollups.
 Since rollups do roll up over time you might have to wait a few minutes untill aggregated data propagates.

 Depending on the performance of the system the demo is run on metrics may be shed due to tremors over load protection.